echopen/echopen_prototyping/introduction/new_introduction.md

 </figure>

-After polar to cartesian scan conversion the object is displayed on the screen according to its real chape, which can be represented with clinical images such as :
+After polar to cartesian scan conversion the object is displayed on the screen according to its real shape, which can be represented with clinical images such as :

 ![alt tag](http://wiki.echopen.org/images/7/7d/Image04.png)